lesterchan/wp-postratings/README.md

 Tested up to: 4.4
 Stable tag: 1.84

-Adds an AJAX rating system for your WordPress blog's post/page.
+Adds an AJAX rating system for your WordPress site's content.

 ## Description